prototypal/metamask-plugin-wrapper/README.md

 * **getPubKey(string hdPath, uint index)** returns bytes:
-hdPath: customise the app key path (and can use several), should be formatted as uint/uint/uint (can be extended as much as one likes)
+hdPath: customise the app key path (and can use several), should be formatted as uint/uint/uint (can be extended as much as one likes) with uint under 0x80000000 can also be hardened using '
 Derive an new account for the plugin (along some specific derivation path) and get public key

 Should we allow to specify alternative derivation types and path ?